RevoU-FSSE-2/week-5-SherinOlivia/README.md

 <br>

-For the header, the most prominent challenge was to change around the `flex-direction`, `align-items`, and `justify-content` on `display: flex` to fit each dimension (mobile, tablet, and laptop/desktop).

-Another feature from header that I worked on was the hamburger menu that shows a drop-down menu.
-Although this feature is fully functional, the transition have yet to work properly.
+**Header's distinctive points:**
+1. different position/location of the logo, hamburger button, social media navigation row
+2. functional hamburger button (added in next update)
+3. a side fixed button that leads to another page.

-Due to the time constraint, I decided to leave the header to 90% identical and leave the 10% tweakings to later parts.
+Due to the time constraint at the time of writing, I decided to leave the header to 90% identical and leave the 10% tweakings to later parts.

-<b>Comparison images:</b><br>
-<b>My Progress:</b>
+<b>Progress:</b>
 ![SherinOlivia's-Header](https://raw.githubusercontent.com/RevoU-FSSE-2/week-5-SherinOlivia/documentation/assets/MDimgs/Part1RooHeader.webp)

-For the Main Banner, there is a video playing in the background on a loop.
-I was able to easily get the video source, but tweaking the video position posed quite a challenge.
-Especially because I needed to also position the logo and text/intro over the video.

-For section over the video, I used:
-`display: flex`
-`flex-direction: column`
-`align-items: center`
+**Main Banner's distinctive points:**
+1. A trailer video playing in the background on a loop.
+2. CDPR logo & Intro/Phrase over the video
-I also applied the same modification to adjust the middle part of the section, which is an introductory phrase.
+3. a button that leads to the next part of the page

-I worked on Header and Main Banner back-to-back, therefore the correct pictures have yet to load during the time the screenshot was taken (because I haven't push the progress to Github Repository)
+[Author's Note: worked on Header and Main Banner back-to-back, therefore the correct pictures have yet to load during the time the screenshot was taken (because I haven't push the progress to Github Repository)]

 <b>Comparison image:</b><br>
 <b>My Progress:</b>